 Jennifer L. Dean is a partner and vice-chair of the firm's Intellectual Property Practice Group, and the chair of Drinker Biddle's Trademarks practice team.
 The World Trademark Review 1000 survey has described Jennifer as the “smart, fast and practical” chair of a “proactive, extremely knowledgeable and timing-sensitive” group that provides “incomparably good” service.
-In addition, Managing Intellectual Property named Jennifer among the “Top 250 Women in IP,” and identified her as an “IP Star” in 2014-2016.
+In addition, Managing Intellectual Property has repeatedly named Jennifer among the “Top 250 Women in IP,” and identified her as an “IP Star” on numerous occasions.
 Jennifer's practice encompasses trademark clearance, registration and enforcement, focusing in particular on brand selection and management, and on litigation before the Trademark Trial and Appeal Board of the United States Patent and Trademark Office.
 She manages global trademark portfolios in fields ranging from soft drinks to reinsurance, and also advises clients on copyright and licensing issues.

 US trademark aficionados know that US registrations depicting logos in black and white allow the trademark owner to display the registered mark in any color.
 Filing in black and white is often a good way to achieve broader protection in the States, and it helps avoid your having to file a new application if you change the color of your logo in the future.
 The next time you want to protect your logo outside the USA, however, pause before you send that email to local counsel or submit your Madrid Protocol application depicting the logo in black and white.
 It’s not safe to assume that a black-and-white registration outside the USA confers “universal” protection for a mark displayed in any color.